miki-hermann/mcp/README.md

 avoid potential threats from hackers by supplying a virus named as one of the modules, the whole interdependence of the modules is guaranteed by means of SHA3 encoding.
-To be able to use it you need to run the following command(s) from your shell: in Fedora, RedHat, CentOS, or similar, the command is
+To be able to use it you need to run the following command(s) from your shell: in Fedora, RHEL, and CentOS based distributions, the commands are
 ```bash
 sudo dnf install openssl openssl-devel
 sudo dnf install cryptopp cryptopp-devel
 ```
-On Ubuntu, you need to install `libssl` instead of `openssl`:
+On Debian and Ubuntu based distributions, you need to install `libssl` instead of `openssl`:
 ```bash
 sudo apt-get install libssl libssl-dev
 sudo get-apt libcrypto libcrypto-dev